 - Weekend car park

 There can be many weekend car parks, both on and off-site.
 The main role in the weekend car park is to keep the traffic moving freely, and to park the vehicles as tidily as possible.
 It is important to keep day vehicles out of the weekend car park.
-If day vehicles are allowed in to the weekend car park, when they leave they often try to travel against the flow of traffic, and the spaces they leave behind are difficult to fill and thus a waste of space.
+If day vehicles are allowed into the weekend car park it may be difficult for them to exit, as they may need to travel against the flow of traffic.
+Additionally the spaces they leave behind are difficult to fill, this uses up extra space and may lead to problems fitting all cars into the allotted area.
 Specific weekend parking passes may be required to access the weekend car park.
 There are usually a variety of staff based in and around the weekend car park including stewards, traffic marshals, security, and police officers.

-Managing vehicle movement in and around the backstage area/s is always tricky.
-All sorts of vehicles come and go near constantly i.e. tour busses, site and stage vehicles, press, and production.
-All vehicles need to be checked on entry for valid passes, and directed to the correct area/s.
-Vehicles which require parking need to be kept well out of the way of access points, some will need to be directed towards a backstage car park, others will have spaces allocated i.e. BBC outside broadcast trucks.
-Staff, Artists and guests are constantly moving around within the backstage area, this makes managing the vehicle movement even trickier.
+Managing vehicle movement in and around the production and backstage areas is always tricky.
+All sorts of vehicles come and go in this area including tour buses, site and stage vehicles, press, and production vehicles.
+All vehicles need to be checked on entry for valid passes and directed to the correct areas.
+Vehicles which require parking need to be kept well out of the way of access points, some will need to be directed towards a backstage car park and others such as tour buses or TV broadcast trucks may have particular spaces allocated.
+Staff, artists and guests are constantly moving around within the backstage area, this makes managing the vehicle movement in these areas even trickier and more important.

-More often than not there is only one disabled car park.
-The main role in the disabled car park is to keep the traffic moving freely, and to park the vehicles as tidily as possible.
-It is important to keep any non-disabled vehicles out of the disabled car park due to the location of the disabled car park usually being handy for arena access staff, artists, and non-disabled members of the public often try to gain access.
+The main role in the accessible car park is to keep the traffic moving freely and to park the vehicles as tidily as possible while bearing in mind any access requirements.
+It is important to keep any unauthorised vehicles out of the accessible/disabled car park due to the location of these car parks usually being closer to the event site - staff and non-disabled members of the public may often try to gain access, taking spaces from those that need them.
 Specific disabled parking passes may be required to access the disabled car park.

-There can be specific trader entrances to the site and the arena.
-Traders are usually only allowed to move vehicles between specific times usually when the arena is shut, although this can depend on the size of the event.
-A member of production staff usually manages traders within the arena allocating places at the begging of the event, and escorting them in and out of the arena throughout the course of the event.
-Managing a trader access gate, or escorting traders within an event site is a difficult role, more often than not traders will have goods they would like to get to their stalls ASAP.
+There may be specific trader entrances to the site and the arena.
+Traders are sometimes only allowed to move vehicles between specific times, although this may depend on the size and nature of the event.
+A member of the event production staff usually manages traders within the arena, allocating places at the beginning of the event and escorting them in and out of the arena to make deliveries throughout the course of the event.
+Managing a trader access gate or escorting traders within an event site is a difficult role, as more often than not the traders will have goods which they would like to get to their stalls ASAP.
 Drivers should be reminded whenever possible that safety comes before profit.

-There is usually one main public campervan area on an event site.
-The main role in the campervan area is to park the campervans as tidily as possible, and to stop them moving around once parked.
-It is important to keep out any vehicles which should not be in the campervan area, and keep a check on those that should be i.e. the number of tents they may erect next to their campervan and additional space they use is always almost limited.
+For events where guests are able camp onsite there are usually one or more designated campervan areas which are manned by campervan marshals.
+The main role in the campervan areas is to park the campervans as tidily as possible, ensuring fire lanes are well maintained, and also to provide stewarding duties in order to stop the campervans moving around once parked.
+It is important to keep out any vehicles which should not be in the campervan area, and also to keep a check on those that should be, for example monitoring the number of tents they may erect next to their campervan and additional space they may use, as well as assisting with any queries and issues that may arise.
 Specific campervan parking passes are almost always required to access the campervan area.
 There are usually a variety of staff based in and around the weekend car park including stewards, traffic marshals, security, and police officers.

 Sterile areas, areas which should be kept free of vehicles.